Dynamic Sparse Training with Structured Sparsity: Related work

 \Citet{yang_get_2022} extended the \gls{dst} method proposed by \citet{liu_sparse_2021} to train multiple sparse sub-networks sampled from a single dense super-network.
 Their proposed method, \gls{ast}, switches the network topology between sparse sub-networks after each mini-batch during training. \citet{yang_get_2022} demonstrated state-of-the-art performance on several typical sparse training benchmarks.
-However, the \gls{dst} methodology used in \citep{liu_sparse_2021} gradually increases sparsity during training to yield the desired sparsity at the end of training.
-Therefore, the dense model weights and gradients are required throughout the majority of training, greatly increasing the overall compute and storage requirements.
+However, the dense model weights and gradients are required throughout the majority of training, greatly increasing the overall compute and storage requirements.
 While \gls{ast} demonstrated a tantalizing possibility of training multiple sparse sub-networks within a single training loop, the gradual dense-to-sparse training paradigm used by \citep{liu_sparse_2021} is not directly comparable to \gls{rigl} or other similar end-to-end sparse \gls{dst} methods.

+\Citet{zhou2021learning} explored how N:M sparsity can be achieved during training using magnitude-based pruning during the forward pass and a \gls{ste}~\citep{bengio2013ste} on the backward pass.
+In their method, the dense network weights are projected into a sparse network during each training iteration.
+The sparse network is obtained by selecting the top-N out of every M contiguous weights and \Gls{ste} is used to propagate the approximated gradients through the projection function.
+A regularization term is applied to the gradients of pruned weights to reduce instabilities during training.
+Their approach --- \gls{srste} --- was applied to networks with N:M ratios of 1:4, 2:4, 2:8, 4:8, 1:16.